MD5 Hash Algorithm: Understanding Its Role in Cryptography

 md5adv.

-• Storing Passwords: Passwords need not be stored in plaintext format, making them accessible for hackers and malicious actors.
-When using digests, the database also gets a boost since the size of all hash values will be the same.
+• Storing Passwords: Passwords need not be stored in plaintext format, making them accessible to hackers and malicious actors.
+Using digests also boosts the database since the size of all hash values will be the same.

 • Integrity Check: You can monitor file corruption by comparing hash values before and after transit.
 Once the hashes match, file integrity checks are valid, and it avoids data corruption.